jordanlin0603/Jordan-s-Metronome-Casing-/Design Progress/README.md

 ### Work Completed

-- Created a 50 mm slot within the casing to allow the PCB to be inserted.
+- Created a 50 mm deep 100mm x 90mm slot within the casing to allow the PCB to be inserted.
 - Positioned the slot to provide access for PCB installation while maintaining the overall casing structure.
 - Continued refining the casing geometry to support the integration of the electronic components.